Skip to main content

 You can also make contributions to your super from your after-tax pay.

-These payments are called non-concessional contributions because you have already paid tax on the money.
-You can make up to $110,000 in non-concessional contributions each financial year.
+These payments are called non-concessional contributions because you've already paid tax on the money.
+You can contribute up to $120,000 in non-concessional contributions each financial year.

-You may be able to get a tax deduction for non-concessional contributions.
-See the ATO website for more information about claiming deductions for personal super contributions.
+You may be able to claim a tax deduction for some contributions if you meet the rules.
+If you claim a tax deduction on these contributions, it can change how the contributions are treated.
+The ATO website has more information about claiming deductions for personal super contributions.

-Before you can claim a deduction for your after-tax super contributions, you must notify your super fund using the claim form from the ATO.
+Before you can claim, you must tell your super fund using the ATO's notice of intent claim form.

 Low income super tax offset

-If you earn $37,000 or less, you may be eligible for a low income superannuation tax offset (LISTO) of up to $500 per year.
+If you earn $37,000 or less, you may receive a low income superannuation tax offset (LISTO) of up to $500 per year.

-You don't need to do anything.
-The ATO will work out your eligibility and pay the money into your super account.
+You don't need to apply.
+The ATO works out your eligibility and pays the money into your super.

 See low income super tax offset on the ATO website.